RazanTayyem/ReservationSystem/README.md

 # User Stories:

-1. As a YDRC staff I can log in by the shared username and password.
+1. As a YDRC staff/admin I can log in by the shared username and password for both.

-2. As a YDRC staff I can see YDRC halls.
+2. As a YDRC staff/admin I can see YDRC halls.

-3. As a YDRC staff I can see all events that related to each hall.
+3. As a YDRC staff/admin I can see all events that related to each hall.

-4. As a YDRC staff I can book an event
+4. As a YDRC staff/admin I can book an event

 5. As a YDRC admin I can see and approve all pending events

-8. As a user / admin can log out of the account.
+8. As a user/admin can log out of the account.